codeforpdx/recordexpungPDX/src/backend/tests/pdf/expected/default.md

 ## PLEASE READ THIS

-### Disclaimer:
-RecordSponge is not your lawyer.
-The results below should be used as a guide only.
-If you are relying on this information to expunge your record, please email roe@qiu-qiulaw.com for free consultation.

 ### Assumptions
 <b>1) Successful completion of court requirements</b> &nbsp; If you are currently on probation or conditional discharge, the analysis below assumes that you will successfully complete those requirements.